SpaceOtterSyntax/GreebleGardensBot-v1.0.4-Cloud-Beta/README.md

     -(minor bug exist: Phrase txt file created and default phrase set to: NOT SET. but can not be read on initial start with "NOT SET". user must enter the first phrase with slash command.)
     -Fixed bug that could not find Phrase.txt file on first use and would error program in terminal. ( refer to the above change )
 * DOT ENV is fuuuuuuked ( bug )
-* recent testing...  succesful use of bot with sql db was done with this code though some bugs definitely remain.
-Bugs are noted next to the functions.
-""")
 print(version)

-#        TO BE ADDED:
-* Py2exe
-* Exe Powershell management or restart process
-* Pretty Table the Sql results for show seedbank function.